Internships in Europe (Erasmus+ programme)

 Certain platforms list internship opportunities:

-1. Contact your course director by email or the mobility officer of your faculty to talk about your project.
+• Contact by email the person in charge of your program or the mobility coordinator of your department to present your project.

-4. Declare your mobility online by filling in the "Declare your 2022/23 internship mobility" on the portal for outgoing students.
+• Declare your mobility online by completing the form “Declare your internship mobility” on the outgoing students portal.

 1. Connect to the portal for outgoing students and fill in the form entitled "complete your application file" to upload your signed, stamped and dated certificate of attendance by your internship manager (part 2 - Upon departure).

-3. Within the Erasmus+ programme, you must fill in a mobility report online.
-In order to write this report, a link will be sent to you.
+2. Within the Erasmus+ programme, you must fill in a mobility report online.
+In order to write this report, a link will be sent to you on the last day of your internship by email.
 The report must be filled in within 30 days.
 Once your report has been submitted, you will receive the second instalment of your scholarship.

 ADDITIONAL INFORMATION